The hopes of Earth rest in the courage of a construct who dares to face the frightful overlords of the giant planet!

 By the following day Resken had thoroughly developed a similar ability not to think, not to worry, and instead to put his trust in the prevailing mood of the uphill flow, as if he and his followers formed a gravity-defying river.
 Doubts largely ceased for him, as for them.
 This was necessary in order that his steps might continue to plod, one after the other, up towards the summit cone.

-No such vast climb would have been available on Earth.
+No such immense climb would have been available on Earth.
 If it had been, Resken knew from his long studies, it would have taken them into freezing cold.
 Here, the planet was so vast, a climb of five or ten miles made little difference climatically.
 The types of vegetation, as of terrain, remained fairly constant.
 Altitude did make some difference to the view, however.
 The horizon swelled by a factor of two or three.
 But after that, it ceased to grow, since the density of atmosphere put a limit of a few hundred miles on how far sight could penetrate; thus the skyline presently appeared to halt its retreat, thereafter persisting as a constant vast circle of haze.

 Within that circle, however, perspectives shifted as the days went by.
 It became possible to see the tops of some of the other major hills, as Gmezul progressively revealed its eminence to be huger than they.